dgsoftlabs/CadExportX/README.md

 4. Generate Excel List
    └─> Structured spreadsheet created with all data └─> File saved to project's "Lists" folder
+   └─> File opens automatically in default spreadsheet application

-5. Edit in Excel
+5. Edit in Excel/LibreOffice/Google Sheets
- └─> Use Excel's powerful tools (formulas, find/replace, etc.)
+   └─> Use spreadsheet tools (formulas, find/replace, etc.)
    └─> Make changes to hundreds of blocks simultaneously └─> Save the file